Last updated: November 2022

-I think that contemporary philosophy has, for the most part, done a great job of carrying on the Socratic tradition.
+Contemporary philosophy has, for the most part, done a great job of carrying on the Socratic tradition.
 But I’m always a bit disappointed to see how little philosophers engage socially.
-I appreciate the technical debates we have with one another, but I think we also need to engage with those outside philosophy in a more accessible way.
-I think there are both moral and nonmoral reasons to do so.
+I appreciate our technical debates with one another, but philosophy needs to be accessible to culture at large, for both moral and nonmoral reasons.
 Accordingly I’ve tried to engage as best I can with my surroundings.
-I can’t say it has always been pleasant, but I did think it necessary.
-Below you can see some of my activities in Beirut and elsewhere.
+This hasn’t always been pleasant, but I did think it necessary.
+Below are some of my activities in Beirut and elsewhere.

-COVID-19: The pandemic affected everyone, and for us in Lebanon it was really just icing on an already difficult situation.
-Here I offer some thoughts on what the pandemic revealed while connecting it to the local situation.
+COVID-19: The pandemic affected everyone, but for Lebanon it was just icing on an already terrible situation.

 The 2019 Lebanese Uprising: The Lebanese uprising, commonly referred to as the ‘thawra’ or revolution, was long overdue.
-You can read about some of the reasons behind it on my facebook post here, or listen to a podcast interview with me here (or using your favorite podcast app).
-I also gave the below talk, titled ‘Life After the Civil War: Psychological & Existential Factors’ to the protesters in downtown by way of contributing to awareness-raising during the uprising.
+You can read about some of the reasons behind it here, or listen to a podcast interview with me here (or using your favorite podcast app).
+The below talk, titled ‘Life After the Civil War: Psychological & Existential Factors’, was given to protesters in downtown Beirut to help raise awareness during the uprising.

-I also recorded many stereoscopic 180 and 360 videos documenting the protests.
+Partly because of my interest in VR, and partly to preserve a record, I filmed various stereoscopic-180 and 360 videos documenting the protests.
 You can find the playlist on my personal youtube channel here.
-Many of my videos remain private for the time being since they can endanger those who appear in them.
-Below you can see one video from the playlist, showing some of the wall art that appeared during the uprising (but please note that viewing the video in VR will induce motion sickness in less experienced users).
+Below is one video from the playlist, showing some of the wall art that appeared (and disappeared) during the uprising.

 Religion in Lebanon: Lebanon is largely divided along religious sectarian lines.
-In principle it is a democracy but one where political positions are constrained by religious denomination.
-Unfortunately the prevalence of religious discourses is far from reflecting any genuine religiosity.
-Religion largely operates as a front for a corrupt political elite.
+In principle it is a democracy, but political positions are constrained by religious denomination.
+The prevalence of religious discourses is far from reflecting any genuine religiosity.
+Religion is largely a front used by a corrupt political elite.
 This has had a terrible impact on the culture as a whole, and most of all the youths.
-The below panel is part of various efforts I have put into helping students better distinguish religion from the corrupt discourses that masquerade as religion.
+The below panel is one of various efforts I put into helping students better distinguish religion from Lebanon’s corrupt discourses.
 The four speaker panel features myself, an atheist philosopher, a sheikh, and a priest.
-It was hosted by the philosophy and the debate student clubs, and won the Lebanese American University’s award for the best club event of 2019.
-Below is a video of the event, which is largely in Arabic, though I offer a brief introduction in English, starting at minute 11.
+It was hosted by the philosophy and debate student clubs at the Lebanese American University, and won an award for the best club event of 2019.
+The event is largely in Arabic, but I offer a brief introduction in English, starting at minute 11.

 Philosophy for Lebanese and Contemporary Society: Philosophy is not particularly well-understood in culture as a whole.
 Lebanon is no exception, and the state here is likely worse.
-The troubled history of the country, an outdated school educational system that conflates philosophy with the history of ideas, and confusions in the translation of the word ‘philosophy’ to Arabic in early Islam have all contributed to misunderstanding philosophy.
-I’ve given a number of talks on philosophy in Lebanon, and have held an informal discussion group called ‘Philosophy Cafe’ for the benefit of students and recent graduates.
-Below is one of the talks, part of a TEDx event titled ‘Winds of Change’.
-In it I give one reason for why philosophy is valuable to contemporary society and our future.
+The country’s troubled history, an outdated school educational system that conflates philosophy and the history of ideas, and confusions in the translation of the word ‘philosophy’ to Arabic in early Islam have all contributed to misunderstanding philosophy.
+I’ve given a number of talks on philosophy in Lebanon, and hosted an informal discussion group called ‘Philosophy Cafe’ for the benefit of students and recent graduates.
+Below is one of the talks, part of a TEDx event.
+It offers a simple metaphor for philosophy’s place in culture.

-Philosophy Beyond Beirut: In a recent visit to Scotland (my favorite place on earth so far!)
-I was invited to give two casual philosophy talks as part of an event called Stand-Up Philosophy taking place at the Edinburgh Fringe Festival.
-I was happy to offer Scotland something back.
+Edinburgh stand-up philosophy: I was invited to give two casual philosophy talks as part of an event called Stand-Up Philosophy taking place at the Edinburgh Fringe Festival in Scotland.
+Scotland remains my favorite place on earth so far, so I was happy to offer something back.
 Below is one of these talks where I somehow manage to be serious despite being sandwiched between two comedians!